Paleo Gingerbread Cookies (Recipe Challenge)

 2 dashes Organic Black Pepper (optional)

 Start by combining your flax and water, and set it aside to gel.
 If you can have eggs, skip this and use 1 egg instead.
-Combine the other ingredients together, and mix well until they are incorporated.
+Combine the other ingredients together, and mix well until they are nicely incorporated together.
 Add in your egg and mix again.
 Once you have a formed dough, use a small cookie dough scooper (2 tsp) to portion it out.
 Line a tray with parchment paper for your cookies.
 We tried these as dough balls, and baked flat.
 Each one had its own characteristic.
-We really liked the dough balls, but we also liked the flat ones for other reasons, so go with both 🙂 Bake at 350 for 10 minutes.
+We really liked the dough balls, but we also liked the flat ones for other reasons, so you can go either way, or with both 🙂 Bake at 350 for 10 minutes.

 - Click to email this to a friend (Opens in new window)